kshedden/case_studies/methods/writing-tips.md

   multiple conditional mean relationships by coloring the points in a scatterplot corresponding to different subgroups.

-- Avoid pie charts in almost all situations

-- Bar graphs are a very elementary and limited form of statistical graphic.
+- Avoid very basic types of graphs such as pie charts and bar charts.
+For example, bar graphs are a very elementary and limited form of statistical graphic.
 It is almost always possible to create something more informative.
   For example, side-by-side box plots show the mean (which is often what is shown in a bar graph), but also convey information about the dispersion.
 Or, you can identify another attribute of the data underlying each bar, and then show a scatterplot of the primary feature against this secondary attribute.
   Another good alternative to bar graphs is a dot plot.

 ## Grammar